Lisa earned her Bachelor of Science Degree in Accounting at Queens College. Lisa worked

 Kimberly Schwartz, M.S.

-Assistant Director for Transfer Articulation
+Associate Director for Transfer Evaluation and Articulation

 Kimberly Schwartz earned her Bachelor's degree in Business Administration from the